mavenlink/brainstem/docs/api_doc_generator.markdown

    interface for objects to return data from the host application.
-Provided with Brainstem is an implementation of `Brainstem::ApiDocs::Introspectors::RailsIntrospector`, which can be used to extract the required information from a Rail 4 application.
+Provided with Brainstem is an implementation of `Brainstem::ApiDocs::Introspectors::RailsIntrospector`, which can be used to extract the required information from a Rails 4 application.
 4. `Brainstem::ApiDocs::Atlas` is an object which receives the data from an introspector and transforms it into a series of collections useful for producing documentation.
 It does so by wrapping domain entities and providing